Border Reality Check

 We’ve Invested Billions in Border Enforcement

 We’ve created a spending monster that is gobbling up taxpayer dollars that could be better spent elsewhere, like on health care, education, and infrastructure.
-Congress continues to channel more U.S. taxpayer dollars to immigration enforcement agencies (more than $21 billion now) than all other enforcement agencies combined, including the FBI, DEA, ATF, US Marshals, and Secret Service.
+Congress continues to channel more U.S. taxpayer dollars to immigration enforcement agencies (more than $28.6 billion now) than all other enforcement agencies combined, including the FBI, DEA, ATF, US Marshals, and Secret Service.
 The bulk of this money goes to U.S. Customs and Border Protection (CBP).
-With a budget of $14.4 billion in fiscal year 2018 and more than 59,000 personnel, CBP is the largest law enforcement agency in the country, and more than 85 percent of the agency's Border Patrol agents (i.e., 16,608 of 19,437) are concentrated on the southern border.
-Trump’s expanded deployment of the military to the border to include active-duty troops could cost between $200 and $300 million in addition to the estimated $182 million for the earlier deployment of National Guard to the border.
+With a budget of $18.2 billion in fiscal year 2021 and more than 60,000 personnel, CBP is the largest law enforcement agency in the country, and more than 85 percent of the agency's Border Patrol agents (i.e., 16,731 of 19,648) are concentrated on the southern border.
+Trump’s reckless deployment of the military to the border to include active-duty troops have cost approximately $745 million.

 CBP has extraordinary authority that far exceeds other law enforcement agencies.
 Under 8 U.S.C.
 1357(a) and 8 C.F.R.
 287.1, CBP asserts the power to act without a warrant and do any of the following inside the United States without first establishing any suspicion of wrongdoing as is normally required under the Fourth Amendment of the Constitution: